bottlerocket-os/bottlerocket/README.md

 ## Overview

-To start, we're focusing on use of Thar as a host OS in AWS EKS Kubernetes clusters.
+To start, we're focusing on use of Bottlerocket as a host OS in AWS EKS Kubernetes clusters.
 We’re excited to get early feedback and to continue working on more use cases!

 ## Variants

-Thar is architected such that different cloud environments and container orchestraters can be supported in the future.
+Bottlerocket is architected such that different cloud environments and container orchestraters can be supported in the future.
-A build of Thar that supports different features or integration characteristics is known as a 'variant'.
+A build of Bottlerocket that supports different features or integration characteristics is known as a 'variant'.

 Our first supported variant, `aws-k8s`, supports EKS as described above.

 The artifacts of a build will include the architecture and variant name.
-For example, an `x86_64` build of `aws-k8s` will produce an image named `thar-x86_64-aws-k8s.img`.
+For example, an `x86_64` build of `aws-k8s` will produce an image named `bottlerocket-x86_64-aws-k8s.img`.

 ### Setup